 Held in September, this meeting is important for all families to attend.
-Families gather for remarks from the Principal before meeting with teachers to hear about the program for the year.
+Families gather for remarks from the Head of School and the Director of Teaching and Learning before meeting with teachers to hear about the program for the year.